 The History of Salt Water Taffy

-Do you ever wonder, “Why is it called ‘saltwater taffy’?”
+Do you ever wonder, “Why is it called ‘Salt Water Taffy’?”
 Perhaps you’re asking yourself, “Where did salt water taffy originate from?”
-Like many favorite recipes, salt water taffy’s history isn’t always clear, but one thing is certain: this American-made candy has been around for over a century and enjoyed by millions.
-So who invented it, and how did salt water taffy get its name?
+Like many favorite recipes, the history of saltwater taffy isn’t always clear, but one thing is certain: this American-made candy has been around for over a century and enjoyed by millions.
+So who invented saltwater taffy and how did it get its name?
 Read on to learn more about the history of salt water taffy!

 Where Was Salt Water Taffy Invented?

 Though there are a few popular origin stories for where the term “salt water taffy” came from, the most popular salt water taffy history story claims Atlantic City as its birthplace.